 America’s Favored Flower

 In 1986, from the White House Rose Garden, President Ronald Reagan declared the rose to be America’s national flower emblem.
-In his speech, he mentioned how ancient rose fossils have been found in Colorado and how George Washington himself bred roses—a testament to the deep connection between America and the rose.
-He also cited the rose’s ability to symbolize “life and love and devotion, of beauty and eternity,” all qualities which America embodies!
+In his speech, he mentioned that ancient rose fossils have been found in Colorado.
+He also reminded Americans that George Washington himself bred roses.
+Both of these he said was a testament to the deep connection between America and the rose.
+He also cited the rose’s symbolization of “life and love and devotion, of beauty and eternity,” all qualities America embodies!

 And, there you have it!
-Next time you plant or prune a rose, take the time and remember its rich, long history and these fun facts.
+Next time you plant or prune a rose, take time to remember its rich, long history and these fun facts.
 Your gardening experiences will be better off because of it.